Kozea/Radicale/DOCUMENTATION.md

 The backend that is used to check the access rights of collections.

 The recommended backend is `owner_only`.
-If access to calendars and address books outside of the home directory of users (that's `/USERNAME/`) is granted, clients won't detect these collections and will not show them to the user.
+If access to calendars and address books outside the home directory of users (that's `/USERNAME/`) is granted, clients won't detect these collections and will not show them to the user.
 Choosing any other method is only useful if you access calendars and address books directly via URL.